 The financial aspects of addiction treatment need to be considered when seeking treatment.
 The cost of the treatment itself is one factor, but there are also potentially lost wages to consider if you cannot work during treatment.
 There may also be the cost of travel to and from the treatment facility if it is not local.
-Considering all of these factors is essential when deciding to undertake treatment.
+Considering all of these factors is essential when deciding to undertake treatment and finding the best addiction treatment center.

 The Importance Of Rehabilitation